incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ### Configure Docker

-In Docker's **Settings**, make sure that VirtioFS file sharing implementation is selected.
+Open Docker and navigate to **Settings > General**.
+Make sure that the VirtioFS file sharing implementation is selected.

 In **Settings > Resources**, ensure the following minimum resources are available: